 Asynchronous Incremental Redundancy Hybrid ARQ is supported.
 The gNB schedules each uplink transmission and retransmission using the uplink grant on DCI.
+For operation with shared spectrum channel access, UE can also retransmit on configured grants.

 The UE may be configured to transmit code block group based transmissions where retransmissions may be scheduled to carry a sub-set of all the code blocks of a transport block.